frantchessico/zogo/README.md

 # Zogo - Custom Validation Library for Go

 Zogo is a custom validation library for Go that allows you to define and apply various validation rules to your data.
-It is inspired by Zod's validation.
+It is inspired by Zod's zogo.

 ## Features